ioPUF+: A PUF Based on I/O Pull-Up/Down Resistors for Secret Key Generation in IoT Nodes: Evaluation of PUF Metrics

 \subsubsection{Reliability, Uniqueness, and Randomness}

 Figure~\ref{fig_metrics_plots} presents the PUF metrics evaluated for the four ioPUF+ configurations described in Section~\ref{sec_PUF_Metrics_Definition}.
 Specifically, the figure includes histogram plots of the intra- and inter-Hamming distances, uniformity, and bit aliasing for the four ioPUF configurations.
 Table~\ref{tbl_metric_values} presents the computed metric values for reliability, uniqueness, uniformity, and bit aliasing.
+In Table~\ref{tbl_metric_values}, the average uniformity and bit-aliasing values are identical, as they compute the same overall fraction of '1' bits when averaged across all devices and bit positions, however, their per-device and per-bit distributions differ significantly (see Figure~\ref{fig_metrics_plots}).

 For Configurations (1), ioPUF+ using only pull-up resistors, and (2), ioPUF+ using only pull-down resistors, the intra-Hamming distances are observed to be 0, indicating that the PUF response from a device remains stable over time, as expected of an ideal PUF.
 The inter-Hamming distances, which quantify the uniqueness of the PUF responses across different devices, are 21.89\% and 22.13\% for the pull-up and pull-down configurations, respectively.
 These values are significantly lower than the 50\% expected of an ideal PUF.